 Don’t let the pan overheat.

-Flip the pancakes at the right time.
+Flip at the right time.

 Only flip once and wait about a minute after the bubbles start to appear.
 If you flip more than once you may lose that nice fluffy texture.

 Those are my five tips for making better pancakes, please comment and let me know if you have any tips to share.

 Some easy ways are to add flavor, like a vanilla extract, or sprinkle a little cinnamon in the batter.

 Check out these other posts from Food Talk